-- 1. A control relay (CR) is energized.
-It stops the water pump and starts the cutter motor. - 2.
-The liquid line solenoid valve (A) closes, the thaw gas solenoid valve (D) opens, and the thaw timer (T) is energized. - 3.
-The defrost pressure switch (DPS) in the Vogt 450 controller opens and closes the D valve to maintain the proper pressure for ice to release without adding unnecessary heat. - 4.
+- 1. The PLC stops the water pump, closes the liquid line solenoid valve (A) and starts the Harvest Timer. - 2.
+The cutter motor starts after an adjustable Cutter Delay and the thaw gas solenoid valve (D) opens after an adjustable Thaw Gas Valve Delay. - 3.
+The adjustable Thaw Gas Valve setpoints stored in the PLC open and close the thaw gas solenoid valve (D) valve to maintain the proper pressure for ice to release without adding unnecessary heat. - 4.
 Warm gas from the receiver is discharged into the freezer through the valve, and the outer edge of the ice slightly thaws for sizing by the rotating cutter. - 5.
 As the ice releases and drops through the rotating cutter and onto the cutter disc, it discharges through the side opening of the water tank. - 6.
-The harvest timer (T) is set for the time required to discharge all of the ice plus 30 seconds (usually 2-1/2 minutes).
+The Harvest Timer is set for the time required to discharge all the ice plus 30 seconds (can be up to 5 minutes).